emichael/dslabs/labs/lab0-pingpong/README.md

   bfs(initSearchState);
   assertSpaceExhausted();
   ```

-  This will run the BFS as described earlier, checking that the results match
+* This will run the BFS as described earlier, checking that the results match
-  the expected results, but the difference is that the test does not have a goal
+  the expected results, but this test does not have a goal.
+When the search
-  that all clients should finish.
-When the search reaches a state where the
-  client is done, the test will not end; instead, it will continue examining any
+  reaches a state where the client is done, the test will not end; instead, it
-  remaining states where the client is not done.
-That is to say, the test
+  will continue examining any remaining states where the client is not done.
-  "prunes" any parts of the search space which follow a state where the clients
+  That is to say, the test "prunes" any parts of the search space which follow a
-  are finished.
-The test asserts that it can exhaust the search space; in other
+  state where the clients are finished.
+The test asserts that it can exhaust the
-  words, that in the time allotted, it can examine the entire graph specified by
+  search space; in other words, that in the time allotted, it can examine the
-  this prune.
+  entire graph (except the states which were pruned).

   Carry out this pruned BFS by hand (still assuming that the client sends only 2
   commands rather than 10), and confirm that you can exhaust the search space.